Houstonian makes history at Youth Sailing Championship

 HOUSTON, Texas (KTRK) --The World Sailing Youth Championships recently took place in Corpus Christi.
 Houstonian Charlotte Rose was one of the headliners as she was looking to defend her 2017 championship.

-Rose was able to successfully defend it, winning the gold medal in the laser radio class.
+Rose was able to successfully defend it, winning the gold medal in the laser radial class.
 Rose said it feels amazing to win gold in consecutive years.
 No one had accomplished that feat in 10 years.

 She was also a factor in the U.S. Sailing Team winning the Nations Trophy for the first time ever.